Bewalticus/ProjectSetLoader/README.md

 ## How to use

-In the context menu of the project set file a new menu item called "" is shown.
+In the context menu of the project set file a new menu item called "Update modules from project set file" is shown.
 Use this menu item to start updating / checking out.

 ## Version history